Benefits Plan Provisions and Eligibility

-FOR SPOUSE: Provide copies of 2 forms of documentation listed below.
+To certify spouse eligibility, provide copies of two forms of documentation listed below:

 - A copy of your marriage certificate AND

-A copy of the front page of your most recently filed federal tax return confirming this dependent as a spouse, OR documentation dated within the last 6 months establishing current relationship status such as a joint household bill, joint bank/credit account, joint mortgage or lease, listing your name and your spouse’s name.
+- A copy of the front page of your most recently filed federal tax return confirming this dependent as a spouse, OR documentation dated within the last six months establishing current relationship status such as joint household bill, joint bank/credit account or joint mortgage or lease listing your name and your spouse's name

-A child is defined as your natural child, stepchild, legally adopted child, foster child, child under age 19 placed with you for adoption, child living with you for whom you or your spouse are custodian or legal guardian, or a child for whom you are required to provide health insurance by a Qualified Medical Child Support Order
+A child is defined as your natural child, stepchild, legally adopted child, foster child, child under the age of 19 placed with you for adoption, child living with you for whom you or your spouse are custodian or legal guardian or a child for whom you are required to provide health insurance by a Qualified Medical Child Support Order (QMCSO).

-FOR CHILDREN: Provide the appropriate copy of the form(s) of documentation requested below.
+To certify child eligibility, provide the appropriate copy of the forms of documentation listed below:

 - A copy of the child's birth certificate, naming you or your spouse as the child's parent or appropriate court order/adoption decree naming you or your spouse as the child's legal guardian

-- If applicable, a copy of a court-issued Qualified Medical Child Support Order (QMCSO) or other court order where you or your spouse are required to provide healthcare.
+- If applicable, a copy of a court-issued Qualified Medical Child Support Order or other court order where you or your spouse are required to provide healthcare

-- Up to age 26 (terminates at end of month in which they turn 26) children may be covered under your health plan as long as you supply documentation that they are your child (see requirements above).
-They can be married (there is no coverage for any dependents of the married child), they do not have to be residents of Ohio, they do not have to be students, and they can have other health coverage available to them.
+- Up to age 26 (coverage terminates at the end of the month in which they turn 26) children may be covered under your health plan as long as you provide documentation that they are your child (see requirements above).
+They can be married (there is no coverage for any dependents of the married child), they do not need to be residents of Ohio, they do not need to be students and they can have other health coverage available to them

-- Coverage may extend to any age for a dependent who is incapable of self-support due to a mental or physical disability, is wholly dependent upon the employee for support and maintenance, and lives with the employee in a normal parent-child relationship.
+- Coverage may extend to any age for a dependent who is incapable of self-support due to a mental or physical disability, is wholly dependent on the employee for support and maintenance and lives with the employee in a normal parent-child relationship

 When dependent insurance is effective